opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 # TO DO

 - scales:
-  - allow `scales` to be function which takes the `data` prop (or passed down data) and returns an object so that can use the data to compoute the scales
+  - allow `scales` to be function which takes the `data` prop (or passed down data) and returns an object so that can use the data to compute the scales
   - shorthand for linear scales: e.g. `x={[10, 40]}`.
   - test with discrete scales
 - remove `strokeCap` from `Circle`
 - change to `values` as an accessor for things that consume tick values - treating as data is unintuitive even if is more powerful
-- adapting to width changes - even if just 'redraw' the plot - prob with debounce
 - tooltip:
   - allow any action when trigger selected so can eg show a MUI tooltip
 - making \<XTitle> accept children is wrong/misleading since is adding contents SVG <text> not HTML elemnt
   - how do e.g. subscript? - could make it a foreign object and use HTML?
-- add marks: can easily add simple marks using the current `Mark`.
-Will need extend `Mark` to allow for 'compound marks' such as `Curve` that create a single mark from multiple rows.
+- add remaining marks: can easily add simple marks using the current `Mark`.
+Will need to extend `Mark` to allow for 'compound marks' such as `Line` that create a single mark from multiple rows.
 Can do this by adding a `compound` prop to `Mark` and branching on this where create the mark(s)
 - implement `clip` prop on a mark to clip it to the panel - see https://stackoverflow.com/questions/17388689/svg-clippath-and-transformations
-- pass index to accessor functions - and all data values?
 - have not implemented `panelSize` prop?
 - if error because no `MapX` or `mapY` is it clear that missing scale is the reason?
 - legend